Tucanos

 • Compute

-Remark Maybe a more suitable formulation would minimizing the Frobenius norm .
+Remark: Maybe a more suitable formulation would be minimizing the Frobenius norm .
 This leads to a different problem.
 For instance, if where .
 One gets, denoting the error instead of The two distance measures give very different results... does it matter in practice?

 Intersection of metrics